 In March and April, Booking.com leaders gathered at Click.
-2022 to reveal where we’re going next – and how we will get there.
+2022 to reveal where we’re going next – and how we’ll get there.

-Reaffirming our commitment to growing our presence in the US, the event made its American debut in Nashville, US just days after it returned to Amsterdam, NL.
-Collectively welcoming thousands of accommodation, transport, technology and travel experience partners from across the globe, the event offered partners an opportunity to meet with Booking.com leaders and gain insights on how we will be shaping the road to recovery through 2022 and beyond.
+Reaffirming our commitment to growing our presence in the US, the event made its American debut in Nashville just days after it returned to Amsterdam.
+Collectively welcoming thousands of accommodation, transportation, technology, and travel experience partners from across the globe, the event offered partners an opportunity to meet with Booking.com leaders and gain insights on how we’ll shape the road to recovery through 2022 and beyond.

 Unveiling a new partner ambition

 Providing value through products and services that drive true incremental growth has always been at the heart of our commitment to partners.
 At the event, we shared our plans to double-down on this commitment with the ambition of becoming your strategic partner of choice.

 Reflecting on findings from extensive global research carried out last year, James Waters, Senior Vice President of Commercial Operations, revealed a shift in direction that will see significant investments made across our people, tooling, and data to further enhance partner support.
 With an aim of delivering long-term, sustainable value, this new partner approach will focus on co-creating a mutually beneficial future through recovery and beyond.

 With much of the industry still feeling the impact of the global pandemic, Booking Holdings CEO Glenn Fogel spoke to the importance of removing even more friction from the overall travel experience for both customers and partners.
 Detailing Booking.com’s plans to scale its non-accommodation verticals, Fogel shared the next phase of our vision to become the ultimate travel companion through all stages of the customer journey – from planning to booking to staying.